SaadBazaz/Arduino-REST-Server/README.md

 ### Features
 - Simple routing
+- Time-logging from an actual timeserver
 - Optimized yet easily editable
-- Does not consume enough memory to cause instability
+- Does not consume enough memory to cause instability (Consuming just ~85% Program memory, ~68% SRAM)

 ### Notes
 For production, comment all Serial.print statements and it'll run faster than before.